-This study was made possible with generous financial support from John D. and Catherine T. MacArthur Foundation, Humanity United, the William and Flora Hewlett Foundation, the Academic Research Fund of Singapore's Ministry of Education, the United Nations University World Institute for Development Economics Research (UNUWIDER), the German Research Foundation (DFG), and the College of William and Mary.
+This study was made possible with generous financial support from John D. and Catherine T. MacArthur Foundation, Humanity United, the William and Flora Hewlett Foundation, the Academic Research Fund of Singapore's Ministry of Education, the United Nations University World Institute for Development Economics Research (UNU-WIDER), the German Research Foundation (DFG), and the College of William and Mary.
 We also acknowledge that this study was indirectly made possible through a cooperative agreement (AID-OAA-A-12-00096) between USAID's Global Development Lab and AidData at the College of William and Mary under the Higher Education Solutions Network (HESN) Program, as it supported the creation of a spatial data repository and extraction tool which we used to execute our data analysis.
-The views expressed here do not necessarily reflect the views of the John D. and Catherine T.
+The views expressed here do not necessarily reflect the views of any of our funders.